-I advised her to use her senses.
+I advised her to tap into her senses.

 “First, look at the food and see what it looks like.
 Does it have an odd color or uneven patches of color?
 Maybe some brown, green, orange, black, or white spots?
 Does it have a weird shiny glaze on top, or is there some fuzz growing on it?”

-It’s not 100 percent foolproof, but the majority of the time, your nose can tell you exactly what you need to know about whether or not to put a substance inside your body.
+It’s not 100 percent foolproof, but the majority of the time, your nose can tell you exactly what you need to know about whether or not to put a substance inside your body or not.

-You would be surprised how many people do not actually look at their food or smell it before it goes into their mouths.
+You would be surprised at how many people do not actually look at their food or smell it before it goes into their mouths.

-We do not take time to connect with our senses, and we certainly do not take time to smell, taste or chew our food, which can be a BIG problem for the digestive system.
+We do not take time to connect with our senses, and we certainly do not take time to smell, taste or chew our food, which can be a BIG problem for our digestive system.

 Three times in the past two years, my husband suffered from food poisoning or had a negative reaction to something he ate after dining out at a restaurant or other eatery.

 On each of the occasions he suffered from food poisoning, I said to him, “I don’t like it.
-It’s got an odd flavor,” and I didn’t eat any more of it.
+It’s got an odd smell and flavor,” and I didn’t eat any more of it.

 My hubby, unfortunately, has a voracious appetite.
 Even if something tastes a little bit off, he’ll bypass his senses to get that food into his stomach—not a good practice.

-Just the other day, as he was gently nursing another stomachache, he finally said, “The next time we’re out to eat, if you think the food tastes funny, do NOT let me eat it no matter how hungry I am!”
+Just the other day, as he was nursing another stomachache, he finally said, “The next time we’re out to eat, if you think the food tastes funny, do NOT let me eat it no matter how hungry I am!”

 I said, “Okay.
 Until you can slow down and come to your senses, I’ll be your guide on this.”

 We have to connect with our senses when feeding the body.
 Otherwise we can set ourselves up for long-term digestive trouble and once that happens, it can take time, specific foods, and herbal remedies, to repair the damage.

-To determine if it is healthful, or not so healthful, just LOOK at it!
+To determine if it is healthful, or not so healthful, LOOK at it!
 It’ll take only one or two seconds to scan your plate.

-Then, smell that food.
 You don’t have to put your whole face into the plate, but somehow get a whiff of it before it goes into your mouth.